emirkantul/cryptographic-signal-protocol/README.md

   Sabanci University cryptography project to develop a simplified version of the Signal Protocol, which provides forward secrecy and deniability.
 This project will insight for a practical cryptographic protocol, a variant of which is used in different applications such as WhatsApp.

-The project has three phases:
+The project has three phases:</br>
 **Phase I** Developing software for the Public Key Registration **Phase II** Developing software for receiving messages from other clients **Phase III** Developing software to communicate with other clients